ViacheslavSoroka/SwiftHelpers/README.md

 ## SwiftHelpers

-A bunch of useful functions and extension.
+A bunch of useful functions and extensions.

 ## Installation